xiix0/scam/README.md

-You have Egyptian flu: you're going to be a mummy.
+Q:	What's the difference between a Mac and an Etch-a-Sketch?
+A:	You don't have to shake the Mac to clear the screen.